LilLog/flocking/README.md

 # flocking
-Touchdesigner projects that implements the flocking boids behavior.
+Touchdesigner projects that implement the flocking boids behavior.